 - cooking spray

 - Pat dry the tilapias with paper towels.

 - In a shallow dish combine the crumbs, grated parmesan, garlic powder, onion powder, salt and pepper; mix until thoroughly incorporated.

-- Spray the filets with cooking spray; dredge in the cheese and crumb mixture, pressing it in with your fingers to adhere.
+- Lightly spray the fillets with cooking spray, then dredge them in the cheese and crumb mixture, pressing the mixture onto the fillets with your fingers to ensure it adheres well.

 - Arrange 2 tilapia filets in a single layer inside the air fryer basket; do not crowd the basket because it will steam the fish rather than fry.

 - Cook for 5 to 6 minutes, or until golden brown and internal temperature registers at 145˚F.